 Dip stations have been around for a few years now, and they are a great alternative to the standard pull up/dip stands, why?
 Space saving design, the Ultimate Body Press Dip Bar stands at 3′, less than half the height of your pull up/ dip station, they can be folded and stored in seconds and cost a fraction of a full pull up station.

 I’m not knocking the standard pull up stations they are an awesome bit of kit in their own right, but if you haven’t got a ton of space to work out, a 3-foot dip stand is your next best choice.

-In this review we’re going to take a close look at the excellent Body Press fitness station, I’ll also compare with another top-rated similarly priced dip station, by the end of the review you should have a good idea if this dip station is worth spending some your hard earned dollars on
+In this review we’re going to take a close look at the excellent Body Press fitness station, I’ll also compare with another top-rated similarly priced dip station, by the end of the review you should have a good idea if this dip station is worth spending some of your hard earned dollars on

 Why Do We Like The Ultimate Body Press Fitness Station?

-It can be super tough trying put on some lower pec muscle mass, and if you haven’t got a weight bench with a decline option (decline presses) then there really isn’t many other exercises out there to choose from to build your lower pecs.
+It can be super tough trying to put on some lower pec muscle mass, and if you haven’t got a weight bench with a decline option (decline presses) then there really aren’t many other exercises out there to choose from to build your lower pecs.

-Dips are one of the fastest options to develop lower pec mass and IMO far more beneficial to overall pectoral development than the overrated decline press.
+Dips are one of the fastest options to develop lower pec mass and IMO are far more beneficial to overall pectoral development than the overrated decline press.